 Administer 20 times the daily oral dose

-Maximum initial dosage can not exceed 100 mg.
-If the calculated dose after conversion exceeds 100 mg, then 100 mg may be administered immediately followed by remaining dose in 3-7 days.
+The maximum initial dosage can not exceed 100 mg.
+If the calculated dose after conversion exceeds 100 mg, then 100 mg may be administered immediately followed by the remaining dose in 3 to 7 days.

 B. Maintenance dose

 May be titrated upwards or downwards based upon therapeutic response.
-Usual maintenance dose is 10-15 times the daily oral dose.
+The usual maintenance dose is 10 to 15 times the daily oral dose.

 Dosage forms and strengths

 Injection (Haldol® Decanoate and generic): 50 mg/mL and 100 mg/mL

 Please refer to Prescribing Information (see link below) for a complete discussion of dosage, administration, warnings and precautions, contraindications, etc.